What is a VPN on iPhone? Your simple guide to iOS privacy

 VPN on iPhone is typically an application we download directly from the App Store

-While the core technology behind a VPN is the same whether it's on an iPhone, a VPN on Android, or your Mac, the iPhone experience is optimized for that smooth, secure feel Apple is known for.
+While the core technology behind a VPN is the same whether it’s on an iPhone, a VPN on Android, or your Mac, the iPhone experience is optimized for that smooth.
 The setup is often seamless, and the apps are usually designed with that clean, user-friendly Apple aesthetic.

 3. How to use a VPN on your iPhone or iPad